htc-class/homework-site/src/markdown-pages/summer-2.md

 - once you finished everything and `tsnode types.ts` shows **no errors**, submit a MR so I can see your code and leave any comments for corrections.

 ---

+## Bash Variable Review Assignment

+- do (again) steps 2-12 of the CLI #1 assignment from **week 8** -- the [pdf is here](https://homework.howtocomputer.link/pdf/week-08-homework.pdf)
+- then, do the _Extra Credit_ from CLI #2 of that same week (which also deals with bash variables).
+Slack us with instructions on how to do your madlib.